akshadjoshi/server-admin/Networking and Server Config/networkcmd.md

 ```

 **/etc/sysconfig/network-scripts/**
-> has dedicated files for network interface ets0 old linux
+> has dedicated files for network interface in centOS ets0 old linux

+ **/etc/network/interfaces**
+ > has dedicated files for network interface in Debian